Paul W. Baade: Early life and military career

 Upon his commissioning, Baade was attached to the 11th Infantry Regiment at Fort D.A.
-Russell, Wyoming and remained there until February 1913.
+Russell, Wyoming, and remained there until February 1913.
 During his service at Fort D.A.
-Russell, he married his longtime sweetheart, Margaret Craig, in June, 1912.
+Russell, he married his longtime sweetheart, Margaret Craig, in June 1912.

-He subsequently served with the 11th Infantry on the Mexican border at Texas City, Texas until he embarked for the Philippines for service with 8th Infantry Regiment.
-While in the Philippines, he reached the rank of Captain and returned to the United States in mid-1916 for duty with 54th Infantry Regiment at Chickamaugua Park in Georgia.
+He subsequently served with the 11th Infantry on the Mexican border at Texas City, Texas, until he embarked for the Philippines for service with the 8th Infantry Regiment.
+While in the Philippines, he reached the rank of captain, and returned to the United States in mid-1916 for duty with the 54th Infantry Regiment at Chickamaugua Park, Georgia.

 World War I

 Following the American entry into World War I in April 1917, Baade was promoted to the temporary rank of major and attended the Sixth Division’s Foreign Officers’ School.
-He then served at Camp Wadsworth, South Carolina until he embarked for France with the advance party of the 81st Infantry Division under Brigadier General Charles H. Barth in July 1918.
+He then served at Camp Wadsworth, South Carolina, until he embarked for France with the advance party of the 81st Infantry Division under Brigadier General Charles H. Barth in July 1918.

 Baade was promoted to the temporary rank of lieutenant colonel and attached to the 322nd Infantry Regiment.
 He commanded a battalion during the occupancy of the Saint-Dié Sector and later took part in the bitter actions east of the Soin-Medieu Sector and in the Argonne Forest.

 Upon the Armistice was signed, he was stationed at Laignes until June 1919, when his regiment was ordered back to the United States and demobilized at Camp Lee, Virginia.
 Baade was reverted to his peacetime rank of captain.